hasadna/knesset-dataservice/CONTRIBUTING.md

 ## Data Contributions

-An important part of Knesset-Aata project is to document and test the actual Knesset Data.
+An important part of Knesset-Data project is to document and test the actual Knesset Data.

 We have documentation of the available Knesset APIs and Data.